Gun Lake, Michigan

 In honor of Bill, contributions may be made to Paws with a Cause, Wayland, or The Leukemia Society, Grand Rapids.
 The family welcomes memories and messages in their guest book online at www.kubiakcook.com.

-To send flowers to John "Bill" Postema's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John "Bill" Postema, please visit our floral store.